 Central Hall is a tiered auditorium located at the heart Heslington campus overlooking the lake.
 It has a capacity of 1190 and is used for concerts, conferences, competitions, fashion shows, graduations and other events.

-Heslington campus is home to nine colleges that accomodate resident students and academic departments.
+Heslington campus is home to nine colleges that accommodate resident students and academic departments.
 Each of the Colleges has its own distinctive identity, facilities and history.